-17. Don’t buy a brand new car
+14. Don’t buy a brand-new car

 While it’s great to have a car that’s shiny and new, being the first owner of an automobile is an expensive proposition.
 That’s because cars tend to depreciate in value quickly.
-As soon as you drive a new car off the dealership lot, the value plummets by thousands of dollars.
-Instead, consider buying a slightly used car after someone else has absorbed the depreciation.
-According to CARFAX, which tracks vehicle histories, a new car loses about 10 percent of its value upon purchase and another 10 percent over the first year.

-18. Pay attention to the price per unit when grocery shopping
+15. Pay attention to the price per unit when grocery shopping

 What tricks do you use to save money day-to-day?
 Share with us in comments below or on our Facebook page.